agiUnderground/fox-in-the-middle/README.md

 # fox-in-the-middle

-**Firefox extension which center the content of the frequently used web pages.**
+**Firefox extension, which centers the content of frequently used web pages.**

 # Installation